 While commercial marketing has a powerful influence over our choice of foods, the North American Vegetarian Society (NAVS, founder of World Vegetarian Day) use a more personal approach to share the ethos of vegetarianism.

-To promote World Vegetarian Day, the NAVS encourages us to “help create a better world” through “influencing those closest to you”.
+The NAVS encourages us to “help create a better world” through “influencing those closest to you”.
 Their 4-step plan to influence your family and friends includes: (a) letting them know that October is Vegetarian Awareness Month, (b) explaining why vegetarianism and its benefits are important to you personally, (c) encouraging them to explore recipes online, and (d) telling them they can add to the fun by asking others to join them in exploring this new way of eating.